grafana/loki/docs/sources/configuration/_index.md

 # and path_prefix is empty.
 [persist_tokens: <boolean>: default = false]

+# A common list of net interfaces used internally to look for addresses.
+# If a more specific "instance_interface_names" is set, this is ignored.
+# If "instance_interface_names" under the common ring section is configured,
+# this common "instance_interface_names" is only applied to the frontend, but not for
+# ring related components (ex: distributor, ruler, etc).
+[instance_interface_names: <list of string>]

+# A common address used by Loki components to advertise their address.
+# If a more specific "instance_addr" is set, this is ignored.
+# If "instance_addr" under the common ring section is configured, this common "instance_addr"
+# is only applied to the frontend, but not for ring related components (ex: distributor, ruler, etc).
+[instance_addr: <string>]

 # A common ring configuration to be used by all Loki rings.
 # If a common ring is given, its values are used to define any undefined ring values.
 # For instance, you can expect the `heartbeat_period` defined in the common section